What to Grow in Your State This May

-May marks the final stretch of autumn, when most gardeners will be sowing their last flower seeds and bulbs ready for a glorious spring display.
-However, winter needn’t be a dormant month in the yard as there are a wealth of beautiful flowers that can be grown for a pop of winter colour right around the country.
+May marks the final stretch of autumn when most gardeners will be sowing their last flower seeds and bulbs, ready for a glorious spring display.
+However, winter needn’t be a dormant month in the yard as there is a wealth of beautiful flowers that can be grown for a pop of winter colour right around the country.

 Queensland